englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 This creates an event with the name `MyEvent`.
 By putting this `UserEvent` in `App` we are essentially making it an app-wide event, since every child of App can raise and respond to this event.

+* Note: Make sure you add "Fuse.UserEvents" to your .unoproj file.

 ### $(RaiseUserEvent:Raising user events from UX)

 To raise a @(UserEvent:user event) from UX, use the `RaiseUserEvent` action.